-To answer this need, for the past 16 years Edge Digital Group and produced and annually-updated DVDs that contain every current and past form and instruction document.
-Called IRS Tax Products DVD, this remarkable resource is fully searchable, contains numerous cross-links to related documents, is 508-compliant, and allows on-screen fill-in and printing.
-Recently, Edge created an automatically-updated desktop application that serves this same purpose.
+To answer this need, for 16 years Edge Digital Group and produced and annually-updated DVDs that contain every current and past form and instruction document.
+Called the IRS Tax Products DVD, this remarkable resource is fully searchable, contains numerous cross-links to related documents, is 508-compliant, and allows on-screen fill-in and printing.
+As technology changed, Edge created an automatically-updated desktop application that serves this same purpose.

 The Department of Justice (DOJ) makes grants for victims of crime, community oriented policing, sex offender tracking, and a number of other research and law enforcement programs.
 But until recently all grant applications, over 17,000 of them, were submitted only in paper format.
 They filled an entire room at DOJ's headquarters.
 The Department's required to retain all proposals and to perform random audits of this collection.
 But to comply --to find and verify any individual proposal-- had become a nightmare.